Citizens' juries on village development

 Four citizens' juries

-The local council's goal is to have a village development concept ready by 2022.
+The local council's goal was to have a village development concept ready by 2022.
 To this end, it brought the residents of the village on board.
 In November 2021, they discussed the most important future issues and topics for Schenna in citizens' assemblies.
 The local council decided which issues were discussed.
 Four such citizens' juries took plae.
 In addition, there were two juries of clubs and associations, which also discussed the topics that the local council has set.
 A total of 71 Schenner were present and took a day and a half to exchange views on the most important issues for Schenna and to work out solutions to various problems.

 "The results of the citizens' juries and the juries of clubs and associations are the basis for further work on the village concept by the municipal council.
 The citizens advise us," explains Mayor Annelies Pichler.
 Participants in the citizens' jury did not need to have any special prior knowledge.
 "You are competent because you live in our village and help shape it day by day," says the mayor.
 In addition, experts were present to advise the participants if necessary.